Azure/azure-quickstart-templates/modules/microsoft.cdn/azure-frontdoor-cdn-profile/1.0/README.md

    4. `routes.bicep`: Create cdn routes for profile.
    5. `rulesets.bicep`: Create rule sets that are required by CDN Profile.
    6. `waf.bicep`: Create WAF with Managed and Custom rules that needs to be attached to CDN Profile as Security Policy.
-3. `main.bicep` provides an abstracted view to a user for creating CDN profile and waf attachment.
+3. `main.bicep` provides an abstracted view to a user for creating CDN profile and waf attachment.`Tags: `